Apollo Heights

 Apollo Heights is an American shoegazing band that was formed in New York City in 2002.
-Consisting mainly of twin brothers Daniel and Danny Chavis, they play experimental rock music.
+Consisting mainly of twin brothers Daniel and Danny Chavis, they play experimental rock music and self describe their music as Afrogaze.
 They cite AR Kane and My Bloody Valentine as a major inspiration.
 Their debut album White Music For Black People was produced by Robin Guthrie of Cocteau Twins and features guest appearances from Mos Def, Lady Kier, David Sitek of TV on the Radio, Mike Ladd and Guthrie himself on guitar.
 The Chavis brothers were members of the alternative soul group The Veldt who released three albums on Polygram, Mammoth and Capitol Records.
-Although the Veldt is left out of references on the Chapel Hill music scene, they were a key band during the heyday of North Carolina music along with other bands of the time like Metal Flake Mother, Superchunk and Dillon Fence.

-The Veldt recorded an EP titled Marigolds on Stardog Records in 1992 and Afrodisiac in 1994 on Polygram.
+Apollo Heights have released music under the labels Manimal Vinyl and Disques Sinthomme.
+Apollo Heights have appeared on various compilation albums such as Through the Wilderness and Jneiro Jarel's Return Of The Shoegaze.